Chance-fyi/mouse-gestures/README.md

 A powerful browser plug-in, through simple and intuitive mouse gestures and drag-and-drop operations, so that your web browsing experience more smooth and efficient!

-> ⚠️ **Right-click context menus conflict with gestures in Mac and Linux.When this plugin is enabled, you need to double-click the right button to open the context menu!!!**
+> ⚠️ **Right-click context menus conflict with gestures in Mac and Linux.
+When this plugin is enabled, you need to double-click the right button to open the context menu**

 ### Features

-- Mouse Gestures: Press the right mouse button to move around for common browsing operations.
+- Mouse Gestures: Press the right mouse button to move around for common browsing operations
-- Drag-and-drop gestures: Drag-and-drop page elements (text, links, images) for fast navigation and manipulation.
+- Drag-and-drop gestures: Drag-and-drop page elements (text, links, images) for fast navigation and manipulation
-- Highly customizable: support for custom gestures and corresponding actions.
+- Highly customizable: support for custom gestures and corresponding actions

 ### Install